RV & Motorhome Safety Tips

 - Drain all water from storage tanks and water lines.

-- Fill up the fuel tank to prevent condensation.
+- Fill up the fuel tank to prevent any condensation from building up.

 - Thoroughly clean the RV inside and out.
 Consider waxing your RV to protect from sun damage and to keep dirt buildup down.
 A good coat of wax also makes it easier to clean your RV after storage.

 - Have a close look at all silicon seams, caulking and rubber seals.
-If anything is cracked or worn looking, repair it before putting your RV into storage.
+If anything is cracked or worn, repair it before putting your RV into storage.
+This will prevent any leaks and water damage from happening while in storage.

-- Prop open the refrigerator door to prevent mold.
+- Clean out and prop open the refrigerator and freezer doors to prevent any mold.

 At Riel Park RV & Self Storage, we have a secured, fenced, paved lot for you to store your RV or motorhome.
-Our storage facility is well lit with security cameras and mobile patrols.
-Give one of our storage rental experts a call at 780-651-8056 to book your spot.
+Our St Albert Storage facility is well lit with security cameras and mobile patrols.
+Give one of our storage rental experts a call at 780-459-6435 to book your RV parking space now!